yoyoXD9/HangmanByRosen/README.md

+                Hangman project
-This is a project by Rosen, Kris, Mitko and Yoan.
+This is a project made by Kris, Yoan, Mitko, Rosen and Viki.